ForgeRock/openicf-db2-connector/README.md

 An OpenICF connector built to work with the [ForgeRock Identity Management Provisioning System] (https://www.forgerock.com/platform/identity-management/identity-provisioning).
 This connector allows the ForgeRock Identity Platform to provision users to an IBM DB2 database.

 **NOTE:** This is a community connector and is made available so that customers with a ForgeRock subscription can build, develop or fork this repository.
 See the legal disclaimer bit below.

+## Compatability
+Works with [OpenICF 1.5](https://backstage.forgerock.com/docs/openicf/1.5/release-notes/index.html).
+Please read the release notes for more information on compatability with Java Connector Servers and version of OpenIDM/IDM.

+**NOTE** This code was written to work against DB2 version 9.1.
+The latest version (at time of writing in Feb 2018) is 11.1 so this code will need updating/testing.

 ## Building
 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured